Skip to main content

 We use specific tools to bridge you back to baseline.
 Each one has a defined target.

 1. Gut repair: Targeted supplement support (such as L-glutamine, zinc carnosine, or deglycyrrhizinated licorice) can be useful while the gut lining heals.
 Once the lining heals, we stop.
-You should not need a "repair stack" for the next five years.
+You should not need a "repair stack" for the next 5 years.

 2. Sleep support: We may use magnesium glycinate or glycine to retrain a chaotic circadian rhythm.
 The goal is to fix your light exposure, stress, and sleep timing so you eventually sleep on your own.